diem/dip/lips/lip-1.md

 * The responding VASP listens for requests, and when received, processes them to generate and send `CommandResponseObject` responses, with a success or failure status, through the HTTP response body.
 * The initiating VASP receives the response and processes it to assess whether it was successful or not.

+All objects contained within a command - for example `PaymentObject`, are considered as "shared objects" - meaning that either VASP may create a new command to modify the object, and will do so during the typical life-cycle of an object - an example being the addition of KYC data from both VASPs to a payment object.
 Both VASPs in a channel can asynchronously attempt to initiate and execute commands on shared objects.

 As a reminder, all `CommandRequestObject` and `CommandResponseObject` objects sent are signed using JWS Signatures, using EdDSA and compact encoding.
 Recipients must verify the signatures when receiving any objects.